 2.13 Membership of The Gardeners Guild is not transferable except at the discretion of The Gardeners Guild.
 Any change of ownership or directorship must be notified at the earliest opportunity.

-3.1 An application for membership must be made on the appropriate form which will be acknowledged within 10 working days of receipt.
+3.1 An application for membership must be made on the appropriate form which will be acknowledged within 10 working days of receipt (15 working days for Consultant applications).
 Applicants must satisfy the acceptance criteria applicable at the time of application.